How to File a Disability Insurance Claim in SDI Online

 4. Contact Your Physician/Practitioner to Submit Your Medical Certification

 Provide your Form Receipt Number to your physician/practitioner so they can submit the medical certification.
 The physician/practitioner must submit the certification no later than 49 days after your disability begins or you may lose benefits.
 Talk to your physician/practitioner about their process for submitting a DI claim; they do not all follow the same process.
 You are responsible for obtaining a Physician/Practitioner Certification for your disability.
 Your claim will be returned if the physician/practitioner Certification is not received within 30 days.

 Properly completed claims: A properly completed application will include the Part A - Claimant’s Statement (information the claimant submits) and Part B - Physician/Practitioner’s Certificate (the information physician/practitioner submits).
 Your claim will not be processed until all the required sections of the application are received.
 If your physician/practitioner is unable to submit your medical certification using SDI Online, obtain a paper Claim for Disability Insurance (DI) Benefits (DE 2501) form by:

 Once your physician/practitioner submits your medical certification to the EDD, you have successfully filed a DI claim.
 The EDD will contact you with the status of your claim.
 If you want additional information on how to file a claim online through SDI Online, review the Claimant Tutorial.

 Your employer will be notified that you have submitted a DI claim.
 However, medical information is confidential and will not be shared with your employer.

-For more information, visit After You File for DI: Claim Processing.
+For more information, visit Disability Insurance Claim Process.